The following automation service limits have been applied to ensure the performance of your instance is maintained.

 This controls how many times a rule can trigger itself (or other rules) in quick succession before the execution is stopped and marked as a LOOP.

-You can use the Service limit breached trigger to create an automation rule to send a notification when you are approaching the service limits outlined above.
+*You can use the Service limit breached trigger to create an automation rule to send a notification when you are approaching the daily or hourly processing limit.

 The following errors in your audit log may indicate that you’re breaching service limits:

 Automation for Jira has exceeded the allowed total processing time for this rule.
 Maximum allowed processing time over 12 hours is (in seconds):

 A JQL search in this automation rule has exceeded the allowed maximum number of issues to retrieve per search.
 Only the first issues up to the following limit where processed:

 When a rule breaches its service limits, the audit log will provide further details about the error.

 Using the information provided in the audit log, you can take several steps to ensure your rules fall below the acceptable limits.
 Some common precautions include:

 Reducing the interval at which a scheduled rule executes.
 For example, only execute a rule every hour instead of every 5 minutes.

 Restricting your JQL query to only search for the issues you care about.
 For example, check that the updated time of the issue is within a certain range (updated > -1w to include only last week's issues).